-Outlook for 2020
+Outlook for 2021

-Our outlook for 2020 is a positive one, as we aim to continue our journey toward achieving our strategic objectives, and ultimately, the delivery of sustained financial returns.
-In doing so, we remain committed to stringent cost-control practices across the Group, including efficient and effective value-added procurement processes in order to increase existing margins.
+Our outlook for 2021 is a positive one, as we aim to continue our journey toward achieving our strategic objectives, and ultimately, the delivery of sustained financial returns.
+In doing so, we remain committed to stringent costcontrol practices across the Group, including efficient and effective value-added procurement processes in order to increase existing margins.

-The current economic climate is not without challenges, such as the predicted rising cost of fuel, the erratic movement of exchange rates, and socioeconomic conditions in the Asian market.
+The current economic climate is not without challenges, such as the predicted rising cost of fuel and freight, the erratic movement of exchange rates, and socioeconomic conditions in the Asian market, as well as the presence of COVID-19 still being around.
 This may place pressure on our existing margins.
-That said, the current forecasted weakening of the rand against major currencies reflects favourably for the Group, given that our products are destined for offshore markets.
+That said, the current forecasted weakening of the rand against major currencies reflects favourably for the Group, given that our products are destined for offshore markets, and the squid catches should increase substantially in 2021.
 This should result in increased revenues and, ultimately, increased profitability.
+We also expect to see better hake division performance for 2020/2021 as well